STRATAGEM Chapter 17

 Vanderberg Air Force Base

-TWELVE DAYS EARLIER
+FIVE DAYS EARLIER

 “AM I UNDER HOUSE ARREST?”
 Sabine said, glaring at Connor’s little square on her laptop screen.
 He was the only one present for the Zoom meeting with the Athena crew so far.
 He seemed distracted, or maybe uncomfortable.
 Could it be because he’d expressed his feelings for her last night and now felt awkward?
 For him, it might be even more difficult balancing between personal and professional, especially since the others hadn’t yet joined the meeting.